 The MBDS is directly adjacent to the western border of the SBNMS.
-While dredged material disposal and contaminants from the IWS have the potential to contaminate the sanctuary, both the EPA and NOAA concluded that the MBDS would not threaten the resources of the SBNMS.
-(NOAA, 2010) EPA has agreed that dredged material disposal activities should not be authorized if they are shown to potentially injure SBNMS resources.
-(EPA, 1992) There is a Memorandum of Understanding between the USACE and NOAA that requires that NMFS be notified by the USACE when dredged material will be deposited in the MBDS.
-(NOAA, 2010)
+Nevertheless, both the EPA and NOAA concluded that designation and use of the MBDS would not threaten the resources of the SBNMS (NOAA, 2010).
+EPA has agreed that dredged material disposal activities should not be authorized if they will potentially injure SBNMS resources (EPA, 1992).
+There is a

+Memorandum of Understanding between the USACE and NOAA that requires that NMFS be notified by the USACE when dredged material will be deposited in the MBDS (NOAA, 2010).